techquest/paywith-quickteller-sample-wp8/README.md

 		quicktellerPayment.OnPaymentCompleted += (string code, string message) => {}
 		quicktellerPayment.OnPaymentException += (Exception exception) => {}

-4. Call the method DoPaymentAsync()on the QuicktellerPayment object.
-As a long-running process, the method returns System.Threading.Tasks.Task.
-So it’s meant to be called with the C# 5.0 await keyword so that the compiler can optimize for concurrency.
-The best way to implement it is to embed it into a method defined as async and then call it with the await keyword, as shown below:

-		private async void PerformPaymentOperation(long amount)
-		{
+4. Call the method DoPayment() method on the QuicktellerPayment object.
+Check the sample below:

+			var amount = 10000; //payment amount in kobo e.g. 10000=N100.00
 			var quicktellerPayment = new QuicktellerPayment(this, "10402", amount,  "0000000001", CLIENT_ID, CLIENT_SECRET);
 			quicktellerPayment.OnPaymentCompleted += (code, message) => {}
 			quicktellerPayment.OnPaymentException += (exception) => {}
 			await quicktellerPayment.DoPaymentAsync();
-		}

-	Then call this method whenever you want to invoke the payment SDK.
-Both the SDK and .NET would handle the rest.

-5. Go ahead and implement your application as you please.
+5. That is all, go ahead and implement your application as you please.
+Enjoy!